Terraform Provider

 Prerequisites

-The Terraform provider works with a paid Descope license (Pro +).
-For licensing questions, contact support@descope.com.
+The Terraform provider requires a paid Descope license (Pro+).
+Contact support@descope.com with any licensing questions.

 - Terraform CLI 1.0 or later installed.